eric565648/robotics_middleware_trial_python_turtle_ros2/ROS2/Trial_instruction.md

 We have finished `turtle_server.py`.
 Let's move on to turtle client.
 Please copy the file `~/robotics_middleware_trial_python_turtle_ros2/ROS2/templates/turtlebot_client.py` to `~/robotics_middleware_trial_python_turtle_ros2/ROS2/dev_ws/src/python_turtle/python_turtle/turtlebot_client.py`.
 And let's see the main function!.

 As we did in `turtle_server.py`, we also initialize ROS2 and a object for the node.
 The difference is that instead of `rclpy.spin('the object')`, we have a while loop here with a `rclpy.spin_once('the object')`.
 You can see these two as equivelent but we can add some steps here before and after each spin.
 The while loop first call the update function of the object, then spin the object node.
 Finally using the publisher of the object to publish a Twist message.
 You can see the twist has linear velocity in x-direction and angular velocity in z-direction.
 (Think about the callback function in `turtle_server.py`).
 We can guess that the motion of the turtlebot might be a circle if the twist does not change during the time.
 Please put the unit of linear and angular velocity you like.
+We recommend to put numbers around 1 and not too large.
 Depends on the amount and ratio between them, the turtle might move quicker or slower, the circle might get larger or smaller.
 ```
 def main(args=None):